Sign up now for a

 “No, time provides little for me in this world.
 If you can’t decide now, I must search for another.
 Before I leave, I’d like to retrieve some things from the cave.”
 With that, the dragon, floating inches above the floor, slithered through the wall toward the cave.

 Kenji wondered about the connection between the fiery orbs, the dragon, and his ancestors.
 He dearly wished for some answers from someone he trusted.
-He looked at his grandfather; that thing of skin and bones had been the only person he had able to confide in.
+He looked at his grandfather; the only person he had been able to confide in was only a thing of skin and bones now.
 Ever since his mother had abandoned him, he had not been able to risk rejection.
 He could still picture his mother, hear her voice, and remember the weeks he grieved wishing for her return.
 She had rejected the family for an American sailor; he couldn’t erase the fact.
 Every year, as he matured, he had seared and twisted it deeper into memory.
 He hated her now.

 Remembering the box, he stooped to pick it up.
 Why had Grandpa told him to fetch it?
 As his fingers grasped the box, he felt the hard smoothness of the old wax around it, at that moment, the dragon reappeared head first through the wall.